mdekauwe/CABLE_benchmarking/README.md

 ## Create a work directory.
 1. **Choose a work directory.**
-You can run the benchmark from any directory you want.
+You can run the benchmark from any directory you want under /scratch or /g/data. /scratch is preferred as the data in the run directory does not need to be preserved for the long run.
 The code will create sub-directories as needed.
 Please ensure you have enough space to store the CABLE outputs in your directory, at least temporary until you upload them to [modelevaluation.org](https://modelevaluation.org/).
 You will need about 70GB.

 1. **Create a config file in the work directory.**
    The default name is `config.yaml` but any name can be specified at run time.
 This file follows the YAML format.
 You can find an example configuration file [here](https://github.com/CABLE-LSM/bench_example.git)